Open the AD FS Management application on your server, and within the folder AD FS > Service > Endpoints, select the Federation Metadata.

 Accept any warnings if prompted.

-Sign in to your Adobe Admin Console and navigate to Settings > Identity > Directories.
+On the Settings tab of the Admin Console and navigate to Identity Settings > Directories.
 Select the directory to update and click Configure on the SAML provider card.

 Then, upload the IdP metadata file and Save.